UCAS code: V191

 For more information about the University of Winchester's terms and conditions click here.

-In Year 1, students are introduced to history, both chronologically and geographically.
-They explore a variety of historical periods and cultures from Britain and around the globe, including Asia, Europe and the Americas, from the early modern period to the present day.
-It explores the nature of history as a discipline, its changing assumptions, methods and definitions and the current concerns of historians.
+In Year 1, you are introduced to the study of history at degree level where you encounter different aspects of history, both chronologically and geographically, and explore a variety of historical periods and cultures from Britain and around the globe, including Asia, Europe, and the Americas, from the early modern period to the present day.
+It explores the nature of history as a discipline, its changing assumptions, methods and definitions, and the current concerns of historians.

 - Introductory Study: The United States